Are essential oils safe for babies? Well, this answer requires a complicated answer.

 Examples of Essential Oils You Can Try:

-Helps infants sleep and soothe insomnia.
+Helps infants sleep and soothes insomnia.
 This is a great product for fussy infants.
 They can also relieve anxiety and depression to help your baby sleep soundly.

 2. Distilled Lemon